 I would like to through this medium call on well-meaning individuals to contribute to this year’s campaign and give at least N2000 for one child.

-Q. What advice would you give to young Nigerians who sit at home and whine all day about Nigeria?
+What advice would you give young Nigerians out there?

 The world is waiting for you!

-Q. How can people who read this post contribute towards your large project?
+How can people who read this post contribute to your large project?